Logo

 Bellagio

-It was under the Roman Empire that Bellagio began to stand out for its unique tranquility and beauty.
-Many Roman aristocrats, including Virgilius, had summer villas in or around Bellagio.
-Take the time to visit the inspiring Villa Melzi d'Eril, surrounded by lush gardens and overlooking the lake.
-The neoclassical villa designed in the 17th century showcases beautiful sculptures and artworks.
+Bellagio began to stand out under the Roman Empire for its unique beauty.
+Many wealthy Romans had summer villas in or around Bellagio.
+Take the time to visit Villa Melzi d'Eril, surrounded by lush gardens and overlooking the lake.
+The 17th century neoclassical villa showcases beautiful sculptures and artworks.

 Isola Comacina